Greenhouse Gas Reporting Program

 Use FLIGHT to view maps of facility locations, obtain summary data for individual facilities, create customized searches, and display search results graphically.

-All non-CBI GHG data submitted to the GHGRP is now available on Envirofacts in a format that allows users to easily search, sort, and download data.
-Users have access to all reporting year 2010 data and the majority of reporting year 2011 data.
-The remaining reporting year 2011 data will be made available shortly.
+Publicly available GHG data submitted to the GHGRP are now available on Envirofacts in a format that allows users to easily search, sort, and download data in several electronic formats.
+Users have access to the majority of publicly available reporting year 2010, 2011, and 2012 data.